rust-lang/rustup/README.md

 $ rustup completions zsh > ~/.zfunc/_rustup
 ```

-*Note:* you may need to restart your shell in order for the changes to take affect.
+*Note:* you may need to restart your shell in order for the changes to take

-*Note:* For Zsh, see additional details below

-#### Addtional Notes for Zsh

-One can alternatively copy [`src/rustup-cli/zsh/_rustup`](https://github.com/rust-lang-nursery/rustup.rs/blob/master/src/rustup-cli/zsh/_rustup) into a directory, e.g. `~/.zfunc/`.
+ effect.

-Regardless of method, you must then add the following line in your `~/.zshrc` before `compinit`:
+For `zsh`, you must then add the following line in your `~/.zshrc` before
+`compinit`:

 ```zsh
 fpath+=~/.zfunc